Phase 1 (2017-2021)

 • Argument encoding in Asante Twi [Download]

-• ATB-constructions in 4 Niger-Congo languages [Download]
+• ATB constructions in 4 Niger Congo languages [Download]

-• Optional focus fronting in Igbo [Download]
+• Optionality in focus frotning in Igbo [Download]

 • Resumption and islandhood in Igbo [Download]